vrimar/construct-ui/src/components/radio/radio.md

 @# Radio
-A Radio is a form control that allows for single select options.
+A radio is a form control that allows for single select options.

 @example RadioExample

 @## RadioGroup
-A RadioGroup arranges a list of radio controls.
+A radio group arranges a list of radio controls.
 @example RadioGroupExample

 @## Radio Attrs